zalando/skipper/docs/kubernetes/ingress-backends.md

 ```

 20 seconds should be enough to fade your Pod out of the endpoints list
-and skipper's routing table.
+and Skipper's routing table.

 ### SIGTERM handling in Containers

 An application can implement a SIGTERM handler, that changes the
 `readinessProbe` target to unhealthy for the application
 instance.
 This will make sure it will be deleted from the endpoints
-list and from skipper's routing table.
+list and from Skipper's routing table.
 Similar to [Pod Lifecycle
 Hooks](#pod-lifecycle-hooks) you could sleep 20 seconds and after that
 terminate your application or you just wait until SIGKILL will cleanup
 the instance after 60s.